Last Updated on

 Fat-soluble pollutants, such as polychlorinated biphenyls, may biomagnify in marine food chains and may end up in concentrated amounts in your fishy oil supplements (11).

-One study conducted on rats found that fish-derived oil (contaminated with polychlorinated biphenyls and organochlorine pesticides) showed significant negative effects on oxidative stress and antioxidant capacity in rats (12).
+A study found that fish-derived oil (contaminated with polychlorinated biphenyls and organochlorine pesticides) showed significant negative effects on oxidative stress and antioxidant capacity in rats (12).

 Is Vegan Omega-3 as good as fish oil?

 Vegan Omega-3 is not as good as fish oil in terms of potency, although algae-derived algal oil is nearly as potent as fish oil and is 100% vegan.
 This is because fish become rich in omega-3 by eating and digesting these algae, which is rich in EPA and DHA essential fatty acids itself.

 How much Vegan Omega-3 should I take?